DeuxHuitHuit/craft-cloudflare-stream/README.md

 }
 ```

 8) You can also mass re-upload everything via Craft's cli.
-Please note that this creates _news_ streams.
+Please note that this creates _new_ streams videos
+and is useful mainly when changing accounts.

 ```sh
 ./craft cloudflare-stream/reupload